-During such a situation of heightened safe distancing measures, all swimming pools and water fountains shall be closed.
+During such a situation of heightened safe distancing measures, all swimming pools, aerosolgenerating features of water fountains and cooling towers shall be closed.
 Only cooling towers serving essential services are allowed to operate.
-No laboratory test will be required during this period from 7 April to 4 May 2020 (inclusive) for all regulated water features, including cooling towers serving essential services.
+Laboratory tests are not required during this period from 7 April to 1 June 2020 (inclusive) for all regulated water features, including cooling towers serving essential services.